DEWR AI Transparency Statement

 On this page:

-We are committed to ensuring that AI enhances the effectiveness and quality of our services while maintaining the highest standards of ethics, safety, lawfulness, and public trust.
-DEWR use of AI is transparent, responsible, and aligned with legislative and regulatory requirements, including the Policy for the Responsible Use of AI in Government and the Voluntary AI Safety Standard.
+DEWR use of AI is transparent, responsible, and aligned with legislative and regulatory requirements, including the Policy for the Responsible Use of AI in Government, APS AI Plan and the Voluntary AI Safety Standard.

 As defined in the Policy for Responsible Use of AI in Government, an AI system is a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
 Different AI systems vary in their levels of autonomy and adaptiveness after deployment.